home-assistant/home-assistant.io/source/_integrations/rpi_gpio.markdown

 ## Cover

-The `rpi_gpio` cover platform allows you to use a Raspberry Pi to control your cover such as Garage doors.
+The `rpi_gpio` cover device allows you to use a Raspberry Pi to control your cover such as Garage doors.

 It uses two pins on the Raspberry Pi.